joma74/acc-natours/docs/TestcafeScreenshot.md

-_0.1_ What it is about: Visually testing a literally single page application that reacts per CSS different to the following Browser Setups
+_0.1_ What it is about: Visually testing a literally single page application that reacts per CSS different to the following browser setups

 - at different Media Breakpoints based on
   - width and/or